HarrisonScarfone/DigitalDesign2/README.md

 Hi Everyone, these are my projects for Digital Design 2.
 All labs received full marks.

+## Note

+Forgive the horrid formatting.
+I also removed group member names from the files because in classic "group work" fashion, I wrote them completely (hardware and tb) and am somewhat proud of my first open ended hardware design projects.

 ## Disclaimer

 I am not intending, by providing this, to facilitate cheating so please do not copy my solutions verbatim.